ermshiperete/job-dsl-plugin-wiki/Job-DSL-Commands.md

 svn(String svnUrl, String localDir='.', Closure configure = null)
 ```

-Add Subversion source. 'svnUrl' is self explanatory. 'localDir' sets the <local> tag (which is set to '.' is you leave this out).
-The Configure block is handed a hudson.scm.SubversionSCM.
+Add Subversion source. 'svnUrl' is self explanatory. 'localDir' sets the <local> tag (which is set to '.' if you leave this arg out).
+The Configure block is handed a hudson.scm.SubversionSCM node.

 ## Perforce
 ```groovy